19hours/sg-statutes/Acts/Public Utilities Act.md

 31\.—(1) The Board may by its employees, agents or contractors, at all reasonable hours in the day or night, or at such other time as may be agreed with the owner or occupier of the premises, enter any premises to which water is or has been supplied by the Board for all or any of the following purposes:

-(a) to examine and if necessary repair, renew or replace the pipes, meters, fittings, works or apparatus for the supply of water belonging to or which are supplied from mains belonging to the Board;
+(a) to examine and if necessary repair, renew or replace the pipes, meters, fittings, works or apparatus for, or in respect of, the supply of water belonging to or which are supplied from mains belonging to the Board;

+[Act 13 of 2020 wef 30/04/2020]

 (b) to ascertain the quantity of water consumed or supplied;

-(c) when the Board is authorised to discontinue the supply of water from any premises, to remove any pipe, fitting, work or apparatus belonging to the Board;
+(c) when the Board is authorised to discontinue the supply of water from any premises, to remove any pipe, fitting, meter, work or apparatus belonging to the Board;

+[Act 13 of 2020 wef 30/04/2020]

 (d) to repair any damage caused by such entry, inspection or removal.